prmadev/prma/content/posts/criteria_for_choosing_tools.md

 The driving force behind these shifts?
 The ever-persistent quest for revenue from advertisers, pushing them to create content that captures maximum engagement.
 The more captivating, the more lucrative.

-Regrettably, the landscape has birthed what I would call the "four horsemen of reactionary engagement": the doomsday, super political reporter; the enraging, populist racist politician; the trolling, impulsive CEO; and the drama-driven, vacuous celebrity.
+Regrettably, the landscape has birthed what I would call the "four horsemen of reactionary engagement": the doomsday, super political reporter; the enraging, populist racist politician; the trolling, impulsive <abbr title="Chief Executive Officer">CEO</abbr>; and the drama-driven, vacuous celebrity.

 In a nutshell, it appears you've been played for a fool.
 Social media's purported aim of empowering you is nothing but a delusion.